 As owner of Michael’s Law Firm in GTA, I strive to ensure that cases are properly developed.
 I use my experience in personal injury to ensure the right medical specialists are retained, and to ensure they are asked the right questions, such as, “would my client’s injuries have an impact upon their ability to work, do housework, look after their children” etc. Likewise, I use my experience and economics background to ensure that the necessary financial experts are retained, be they accountants, economists, actuaries or life care planners, so that financial losses can be accurately determined.

-If you are suffering from the pain and devastation of a truck accident please call the personal injury lawyers at our law offices in Hamilton and Toronto, ON at 647-495-8995.
-We will provide a free and confidential case evaluation and may be able to help put your life back on track.
+If you are suffering from the pain and devastation of a truck accident please contact the personal injury lawyers at our law offices in Hamilton and Toronto, ON.
+We will provide an initial confidential case evaluation and may be able to help put your life back on track.
 There are no fees unless our lawyers win or settle your case.